philou/kata-babystepsgolf/README.md

 #### 3: Numbers to LCD

-- **User Story**: As a giant display panel operator, I need to specify a size for the LCD display, so that I can display details in small text
+- **User Story**: As a giant display panel operator, I need to specify a size for the LCD display, so that I can display important information in bigger letters
 - **Difficulty**: TODO
 - **Par**: TODO
 - **SPIDR Story Splitting by**: DATA, baby steps programming let us safely postpone the less used cases, while letting users use a working display on the most frequent input early